Support for Patients using Commercial or Private Insurance

 Janssen CarePath Savings Program for STELARA®

-- Patients can submit a completed enrollment form (editable) to Janssen CarePath or go online to enroll and activate their card.
+Or patients can submit a completed enrollment form (editable) to Janssen CarePath.

 Janssen Prescription Assistance for STELARA®

-JanssenPrescriptionAssistance.com provides information on affordability programs and up-to-date information about independent foundations that may have available funding to help minimize medication costs for STELARA®.
+JanssenPrescriptionAssistance.com provides information on affordability programs and information about independent foundations* that may have funding available to help with your patients' medication costs for STELARA®.

 STELARA® (ustekinumab) is indicated for the treatment of adult patients with active psoriatic arthritis.
 STELARA® can be used alone or in combination with methotrexate (MTX).